Finite-sample analysis of M-estimators using self-concordance: High-dimensional setup

 \end{enumerate} \end{theorem}

-\paragraph{Discussion.} Clearly, the right choice of~$\lambda$ is the one attaining the lower bound in~\eqref{eq:sparse-condition-lambda}, that is,
+Clearly, the right choice of~$\lambda$ is the one attaining the lower bound in~\eqref{eq:sparse-condition-lambda}:

-up to a constant factor (note that this choice is always possible since the left-hand side in~\eqref{eq:sparse-condition-lambda} is always upper-bounded with the right-hand side due to the second bound in~\eqref{eq:sparse-condtion-hessian}.
-With such~$\lambda$, both the prediction error and the (restricted) excess risk~$L_{\cE}(\wh\theta_{\lambda,n}) - L_{\cE}(\theta_*)$ are bounded with
+This choice is always possible since the left-hand side in~\eqref{eq:sparse-condition-lambda} is upper-bounded with the right-hand side due to the second bound in~\eqref{eq:sparse-condtion-hessian}.
+With such~$\lambda$, both the prediction error and the (restricted) excess risk~$L_{\cE}(\wh\theta_{\lambda,n}) - L_{\cE}(\theta_*)$ are at most